borgbase/docs.borgbase.com/setup/borg/synology.md

 Next, add a Borgmatic config file in the shared folder created above.
 You can copy a template from the BorgBase web interface under *Setup* or from [Borgmatic's website](https://torsion.org/borgmatic/).
 A minimal example would be:

 ```
-location:
 # List of source directories to backup.
 source_directories:
     - /volume1/data
     - /volume1/more-data

 # Paths of local or remote repositories to backup to.
 repositories:
     - xxxxx@xxxxx.repo.borgbase.com:repo

-storage:
 # Point to your private key
 ssh_command: ssh -i /path/to/private/key

 # Add passphrase used during repo init
 encryption_passphrase: "my-secret-passphrase-8859849"

-retention:
 # Retention policy for how many backups to keep.
 keep_daily: 7
 keep_weekly: 4
 keep_monthly: 6

-consistency:
 # List of checks to run to validate your backups.
 checks:
     - repository
 ```

 See [here](https://torsion.org/borgmatic/docs/reference/configuration/) for all available options.
 You will need to adjust at a minimum: